 Although the Madrid Centre of Fundación María Crístina Masaveo Peterson (FMCMP for short) has been open since Oct 2019, this quiet, elegant art museum still feels box fresh.
-This discrete collection is not on many people’s radars just yet, but it’s hard to understand why, as it’s so beautiful.
-Maybe it’s because you are not going to see a lot of Instagram posts - strictly no photos are allowed here.
+This discrete collection is not on many people’s radars just yet, and it’s hard to understand why - it’s so beautiful!
+Maybe it’s because you are not going to see a lot of Instagram posts - strictly no photos are allowed here, although in the basement where the collection of street art is housed, you can snap away!
+Be warned, the basement is only open on the weekends.

 Tucked away in a side street just off the Plaza de Colón, there’s an interesting view of the controversial and emblematic office building on the corner of Calle Genova from an interior patio - I got quite excited seeing this block from a fresh angle.